 Bali, the little island with a giant heart!
 Where love, sweetness, and devotion abound.
 I dream of someday spending at least one month a year in Bali!

 I have so many!
 Eat-Taste-Heal: An Ayurvedic Cookbook for Modern Living, The Path of Practice: A Woman’s Book of Ayurvedic Healing by Bri Maya Tiwari, and Autobiography of a Yogi is such a fun spiritual adventure that I can read it over and over.

 Who inspires you?

 My grandmother, Mimi.
-She was a wise country girl from Kentucky, an adventurer and a devotee of Sai Baba.
-I am also deeply inspired by great fearless & peaceful change makers such as Mother Teresa, Martin Luther King Jr., Nelson Mandela, and Gandhi.
+She was a wise country girl from Kentucky, an adventurer, and a devotee of Sai Baba.
+I am also deeply inspired by great, fearless, and peaceful changemakers such as Mother Teresa, Martin Luther King Jr., Nelson Mandela, and Gandhi.

 How do you make a difference in your community/world?

 I am a board member of an organization that supports orphaned and neglected children, helping them to achieve an education, www.learngrowlead.org.
 In my daily living, I try to make a difference by having compassion for others, by smiling, laughing, sharing, being authentic, and saying thank you.